Metamucil (psyllium) For IBS: In-depth Review (By GI Doctor).

 - Metamucil works for IBS by forming a soluble gel-like mass that traps water and improves stool consistency.

-- Metamucil is originally laxatives, best results achieved when used with IBS-constipation.
+- Metamucil is originally laxative; best results are achieved when used with IBS constipation.
 But evidence exists that it may help with other types of irritable bowel syndrome.

 - Commonly, Metamucil for IBS may cause some bloating and gas, especially if taken in larger doses.

 - Always start with smaller doses and increase it gradually.
-Consult your doctor if you are planning to take it for longer than a week.
+Consult your doctor if you plan to take it for longer than a week.